nuclear-sun/aho-corasick/README.md

     return true;
   }
 };
-automaton.parse(document, listener);
+automaton.parseText(document, handler);
 ```
-When the listener returns false, the parse function will find it and return immediately.
+When the handler returns false, the parse function will find it and return immediately.

 ### 4. Skip some characters